sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "You knoweth full well, what led you here," the blue man said curtly, "or hast thou insanity taken your memorye as welleth, over these monthse?"

 "Buddy, you're killing me with your speech," you huff, which causes you to swing lightly from the chains.
 You hear a quiet jingling from somewhere above your head.
-You were wearing a hat of some kind, weren't you?
 "I'm *sure* some time has passed between me waking up here and you coming by, but it *must* have been a day at most, not... months?
 Are you sure you're not mistaking me for someone else?"

 Something seems to click in his head, and he narrows his eyes, taking you in with a more critical expression.
+Eyeing your face, your expressions, the way you hold yourself...
 Something seems off to him.
 You take a few breaths, trying your best not to flip out at him.
 It certainly *seems* like he's expecting you to be someone else.

 A minute later, he steps back, hand to his chin in thought.